 Dinner time?
-Do some squats while you stir, flip or grill.
+Do some squats while you stir, flip, or grill.
 Rocking baby to get ready for bedtime?
 Rather than rock in the rocking chair, try closing the blinds and walking up and down the stairs.
-Another option is stand and sway side to side.
+Another option is to stand and sway side to side.
 Multi-tasking can provide a pretty amazing amount of exercise.
-Parking extra far away from the doors during your errands, for example can steal you a little time for a walk when you might not have an opportunity otherwise.
+Parking extra far away from the doors during your errands, for example, can steal you a little time for a walk when you might not have an opportunity otherwise.
 Just get creative!

 9. Game time!

 Exercise is the goal.
 No one said it has to be professional or serious.
 Creating games and doing them with your kids can be a fun way to show your kids your silly side and still get the physical conditioning your body needs.
 Outdoor games for kids, like obstacle courses, playing tag, running through the sprinklers, or a classic game of kickball are all great options.
 If your little one is too small to keep up with you, try having a dance party or a super active game of peek-a-boo (think, baby is in the crib, and you pop up with a peek-a-boo from a burpee position).

 10. Use exercise as an opportunity to get to know your kid even more.

 What are their interests, get to know, and play into those.
 Let them make some rules to a new game or add their challenges to an obstacle course.
 Pokémon Go?
 Go for it!
 Race from location to location!
 Football fan?
 Play a super energetic game of fly up.
 Hip Hop Diva?
-Show ’em your own moves and let them teach you a move or two of their own.
+Show them your moves and let them teach you a move or two of their own.
 Take it a step further and choreograph a dance together for the two of you to memorize.
 Any little dancer will be over the moon with this one-on-one attention.